rrothenb/the-first-daughter/Awan - Moral Psychology Overview.md

 ### Original Human Consciousness

-- Awan's perspective wasn't unusual - it was the original human condition
+- [[Awan]]'s perspective wasn't unusual - it was the original human condition
 - The ability to "other" is a later cognitive development
 - Emerged as defense mechanism when populations grew beyond knowing everyone